fdeblasio/pokeemerald-expansion/notes.md

     - Edit contests?/Contests overhaul
         - Update Pledge moves to combo with each other like the elemental fangs
 - Mt.
 Pyre:
-    - Have the inside of Mt.
-Pyre use Burial Ground terrain?
 - Mossdeep:
 - Sootopolis:
     - The events in Sootopolis should set the seen flag for the trio